Clinical Speech Pathology 1 PG (10268.2)

 Please submit your assignment online through UCLearn

 Please ensure you only provide your student ID number.
-Do NOT put your name on your assignment.
+Please provide a cover sheet Do NOT put your name on your assignment.

 Moderation

-Assessments will be moderated in accordance with the University of Canberra Moderation Guidelines before they are returned to students.
+Assessments will be moderated in accordance with the University of Canberra Assessment Ploicy before they are returned to students.

 Special assessment requirements

-Students must get an overall pass of 50% for the evidence based assignment and the clinical writing assignment.
+Students must get an overall pass of 50% for the quiz, the serice delivery report and the evidence based assignment to pass this unit

 Supplementary assessment